B.A., Denison University

 At Denison, Robb was president of the Alpha Tau Omega Fraternity and served as an intern at The White House on an ATO Scholarship.
 He later served as ATO National President and Chairman of the ATO National Foundation.
 Mr. Knuepfer was inducted into Omicron Delta Kappa and Omicron Delta Epsilon honorary societies at Denison.

 Since graduation, he has offered Denison students internships at Baker & McKenzie, served as a guest lecturer in the Organizational Studies Program, and participated in DART and other similar programs.
 A founder of LeaderShape, a national program for teaching leadership skills, he organized the first campus Institute at Denison in 1992.
 He also chaired a fundraising campaign to name the former ATO House in honor of Dr. Samuel D. Schaff.
-Robb and his wife Nancy continue to be major donors to the University.
+Robb and his wife Nancy continue to be major supporters of the University.

 Active in civic affairs, Mr. Knuepfer is a trustee of the Adler Planetarium, chairman of Metropolitan Family Services of Chicago, board member of the Chicagoland Chamber of Commerce, and an officer of Rotary International.